Wraps Logo

 • region (optional): AWS region where your infrastructure is deployed.
 Defaults to us-east-1

-• credentials (optional): AWS credentials object.
+• credentials (optional): AWS credentials (static object or provider function).
 Auto-detected if not provided.

 • endpoint (optional): Custom SES endpoint (for testing with LocalStack).